Eristica Price Reaches $0.0017 on Exchanges (ERT)

-Eristica (CURRENCY:ERT) traded 18.4% higher against the U.S. dollar during the one day period ending at 16:00 PM E.T. on November 24th.
-Eristica has a total market capitalization of $285,862.48 and $2.00 worth of Eristica was traded on exchanges in the last 24 hours.
-One Eristica coin can now be bought for approximately $0.0017 or 0.00000003 BTC on major cryptocurrency exchanges.
-During the last seven days, Eristica has traded 252.4% higher against the U.S. dollar.
+Eristica (CURRENCY:ERT) traded 18.4% higher against the U.S. dollar during the twenty-four hour period ending at 21:00 PM E.T. on November 29th.
+In the last week, Eristica has traded up 252.4% against the U.S. dollar.
+One Eristica coin can now be bought for $0.0017 or 0.00000003 BTC on major exchanges.
+Eristica has a total market capitalization of $285,862.48 and approximately $2.00 worth of Eristica was traded on exchanges in the last day.

 - Parkgene (GENE) traded up 2,618,096.3% against the dollar and now trades at $25.59 or 0.00045023 BTC.